sfoxhq/slate/source/includes/_algo_ids.md

 # Algorithm IDs

-SFOX allows you to make different trade types based on our suite of algorithms, for details on the types and when to use them see [SFOX Algorithms](https://www.sfox.com/algos.html)
+SFOX allows you to choose from our suite of execution algorithms to place different types of trades.
+For details on the algorithms and when to use them see [SFOX Algorithms](https://www.sfox.com/algos.html)

 ID | Description
 --------- | -----------